boazsegev/plezi-website/docs/guides/hello_chat.html.md

 We made a few assumptions.
 We assumed that `params[:nickname]` exists and we assumed that whatever value we return will be sent back to the websocket.

-We'll need to fix these up later.
+We'll need to fix these later.

 **Security Tip**: You might have noticed I sanitized the data we got from the user.
 It's super important to **NEVER trust data we get from the big scary internet**... people (and machines) send the weirdest things.